SignPath/website/documentation/signing-code.md

 ## Overview

-Once your artifact configuration and project is set up, you can submit a signing request by either
+Once your project is set up, you can submit a signing request by either

-* uploading an artifact on the web interface or
+* Upload an artifact on the web interface
-* integrating a call to SignPath in your build process
+* Integrate a call to SignPath in your build process

 ## Direct upload

-For testing purposes or when you have very infrequent releases, you can chose to simply upload the binary artifact via the web interface.
-This, however, prevents SignPath from verifying the origin of the artifact.
+For testing purposes or when you have very infrequent releases, you can choose to simply upload the binary artifact via the web interface.

-## Build integration
+## Build process integration

+We recommend that you integrate SignPath in your automatic CI pipeline.
+This has several advantages besides just saving tedious work:

+* Elimination of error-prone routine activities provides additional security
+* Automatic propagation of metadata, such as version numbers, source code version and build
+* Origin verification ensures that the signed binary conforms to a specific source code version

 SignPath provides multiple ways to be integrated into your pipeline.
-See the [documentation](/documentation/build-system-integration) for details.
+See the [documentation](/documentation/build-system-integration) for details including information about origin verification.